Kaveriph/APOD/README.md

 The app  dispalys the current dates APOD if available.
-User can add the pictures to favorite list and manage the list
+User can add the pictures to favorite list and manage the list -> To add an item to the fav list, click on the heart icon available just below the title
+The item can be unlisted from fav by reclicking on it again.

+User can delete an item from the favorite list as well by clicking on the delete button

-Architecture used - MVVM
+Architecture used - MVVM,
-Network library -> Retrofit
+Network library -> Retrofit,
-Database -> Room database
+Database -> Room database,

-coil library for image loading
+coil library for image loading,

-EXO player for video -> but is having some issue where video is not being played. coroutines for accessing database
+EXO player for video -> but is having some issue where video is not being played,

+coroutines for accessing database.